Goal is To Create Standards to Help Roboticists Use and Compare Publicly Available Research

 Imagine walking into an unfamiliar grocery store in search of bottled water.
 Upon spotting a cooler near a cash register, you open the cooler door and snag a cold bottle.
 While this may be a simple task for a person to accomplish, an assistive robot would greatly struggle with it.

-“As people, we can go into an unknown, cluttered environment with things that we’ve never seen before and pick them up, but robots can’t do that,” says Holly Yanco, chair of the Miner School of Computer & Information Sciences.
+“As people, we can go into an unknown, cluttered environment with things that we’ve never seen before and pick them up, but robots can’t do that,” says Holly Yanco, chair of the Miner School of Computer & Information Sciences in the Kennedy College of Sciences.
 “The inability to reliably grasp and manipulate objects in unstructured environments is a major limitation preventing fully assistive robot systems in the home for our growing elderly population, flexible manufacturing to improve the supply chain, and many other applications.”

 Yanco and a team of researchers want to improve robot manipulation by developing what they call a standardized “ecosystem” – a community-driven repository of guidelines, activities and working groups that will allow for open-source, or publicly available, research to be easily compared and implemented.
 Called the Collaborative Open-source Manipulation Performance Assessment for Robotics Enhancement (COMPARE), the project is being funded by a National Science Foundation (NSF) grant worth nearly $1.5 million.